2020 Genetic Code Expansion Workshop

 10. GCE for post-translational modifications

-March 15 the first round of acceptances and awards will be announced
+March 1 the first round of acceptances and Scholarship awards will be announced

-Applications will be accepted until the workshop is full
+Applications will be accepted until June 1, 2020

 Applicants should have a background in biochemistry and working knowledge of the basic laboratory techniques of protein expression.
-In their personal statements, applicants should specify:
+In the personal statement, applicants should specify:

-1) their experience with genetic code expansion, 2) how they will apply genetic code expansion in their current projects or teaching, and 3) their long-term goals in learning more about genetic code expansion fitting in their career goals.
+1) their experience with genetic code expansion, 2) how they will apply genetic code expansion in their current projects or teaching, and 3) where they see genetic code expansion fitting in their career goals.

 Workshop application instructions: